-The state of Florida enforces a tough DUI law for drivers under the age of 21 called the Florida Zero Tolerance Law.
-If you are under 21, stopped by an officer and tested at a .02 or higher blood alcohol content level, you face an automatic 6-month license suspension.
-For drivers under age 21, a BAC of .02 essentially means that driving after just one drink is enough to be in violation of the Florida Zero Tolerance Law.
+The state of Florida enforces a strict DUI law for drivers under the age of 21 called the Florida Zero Tolerance Law.
+If an officer stops you and your BAC is .02 or higher, the state automatically suspends your license for six months.
+Why is the law called “zero tolerance”?
+For many people under age 21, one drink yields a .02 BAC.
+Therefore, driving after just one drink violates the law.

 - Florida FR44 Insurance Requirements